 Acquisition Project Supplemental Questions

 Applies to both acquisition-only and combination projects.
 Answer the following supplemental questions (these are not included in the ten-page limit):

 Provide a detailed description of the property.
 Cascade Creek begins at the head of Buck Bay, which is a healthy saltwater bay currently used in part as an oyster rookery.
 From there, the creek passes under a bridge recently upgraded to facilitate passage of salmonids and healthy tidal exchange.
 The riparian corridor north of the bridge is excellent salmon, including gravel beds, woody debris, native vegetation along the creek and healthy stands of native conifers along the creek and the adjacent upland buffer.

+The total watershed area of Cascade Creek is roughly 2,750 acres, of which approximately 1,800 are protected in Moran State Park.
+While this project is a minute fraction of this whole, the lower creek is, in fact, one of the most critical areas in the watershed.
+The project seeks to capitalize on the existing protection of the upper watershed and secured water rights which allow year-round in stream flow of high quality water.

 List type (fee title or conservation easement) and acreage of acquisitions proposed.
 Fee title acquisition of 23.95 acres.

 Do you hold an option or purchase and sale agreement for the property?
 No. However, the realtor for the owner has given verbal assurance that an offer of appraised value would be accepted.